 Wish the super-popular toon hero Ejen Ali to make a new height with the upcoming feature film and admired by the worldwide audiences.

 Interview with BoBoiBoy Movie 2, the Highest-grossing Animated Film in Malaysia

 3-6 September 2019, Fox Renderfarm participated in Kre8tif!
 2019, an annual digital creative content industry event in Malaysia aimed to spark innovation and exploration of major trends across the creative sector.
-We received a large number of CG enthusiasts and had good communications with them regarding our powerful service.
+We received a large number of CG enthusiasts and had good communications with them regarding our powerful cloud rendering service.